grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/cp.md

 ### CP-9 (5): Transfer to Alternate Storage Site

-Transfer system backup information to the alternate storage site {{ insert: param, cp-9.5_prm_1 }}.
+Transfer system backup information to the alternate storage site organization-defined time period and transfer rate consistent with the recovery time and recovery point objectives.

 System backup information can be transferred to alternate storage sites either electronically or by the physical shipment of storage media.

-system backup information is transferred to the alternate storage site for {{ insert: param, cp-09.05_odp.01 }};
+system backup information is transferred to the alternate storage site for time period consistent with recovery time and recovery point objectives is defined;;

-system backup information is transferred to the alternate storage site {{ insert: param, cp-09.05_odp.02 }}.
+system backup information is transferred to the alternate storage site transfer rate consistent with recovery time and recovery point objectives is defined;.

 Contingency planning policy